BY-LAWS OF THE TRUCKEE TRIBE LACROSSE CLUB, INC.

-SECTION 5 The Board of Directors shall annually elect from the directors, a President, Treasurer, and Secretary.
+SECTION 5.
+The Board of Directors shall elect from the directors every two years, a President, Treasurer, and Secretary.
 No Director shall hold more than one (1) office at any time.

 SECTION 6.
 The Board of Directors shall also have the authority to establish committees as may be necessary to further and promote the interests and activities of the Club.
 Such committees may be comprised of Directors, as well as other Regular members and Coaches.

 SECTION 7.
 The President shall preside at all meetings of the membership and of the board of directors, shall perform such other duties as may be determined by the Board of Directors, and shall perform and discharge such other duties as generally devolve upon the Chief Executive Officer.

 SECTION 8.
 The Secretary shall have the custody and care of the corporate records of the Club, shall attend meetings of the members and of the Board of Directors, shall keep a true and complete record of the proceedings of all such meetings, shall file and take charge of all papers and documents belonging to the Club, shall keep a list of members entitled to vote at the Club’s principal office and make them available for inspection by Club members, and shall perform such duties as may be prescribed by the Board of Directors.
 The secretary shall provide a copy of the minutes of each meeting of the Board of Directors within 10 days of the day of the meeting.